 FocusScope

-export component Example inherits Window { width: 100px; height: 100px; forward-focus: my-key-handler; my-key-handler := FocusScope { key-pressed(event) => { debug(event.text); if (event.modifiers.control) { debug("control was pressed during this event"); } if (event.text == Key.Escape) { debug("Esc key was pressed") } accept } }}
+export component Example inherits Window { width: 100px; height: 100px; forward-focus: my-key-handler; my-key-handler := FocusScope { key-pressed(event) => { debug(event.text); if (event.modifiers.control) { debug("control was pressed during this event"); } if (event.text == Key.Escape) { debug("Esc key was pressed") } accept } }}The FocusScope exposes callbacks to handle key events.
+Note that FocusScope

-will only invoke them when it has-focus
+will only invoke them when it has-focus.

 The KeyEvent has a text property, which is a character of the key entered.
 When a non-printable key is pressed, the character will be either a control character, or it will be mapped to a private unicode character.
 The mapping of these non-printable, special characters is available in the KeyEvent namespace